Writer: Invader Johnny.

 He found the immediate cause for the house's mint condition: a small android, rusted with time, was collapsed in a heap on the porch.
 He had the charred remnants of a furry costume clinging to various parts of the bot's body.
 Several weapons were attached to the android's head, but all were deactivated.

 "You poor little thing," Drab whispered, looking down to closer examine the robot.
 He had never seen anything like it.
-The technology was far more advanced than anything else he had found on the planet, but strangely, the bits that clung to the robot made it look like a tiny dog.
+The technology was far more advanced than anything else he had found on this desolated planet, but strangely, the bits that clung to the robot made it look like a tiny green dog.